gabriellmoura/ecommerce/README.md

 ## 🚀 About Me
-I'm a backend developer working with Spring and AWS in a Finantial Corporation with 8 years of experience working with Java, since legacy days of Java 5 HAHA and 3 times AWS Certified with AWS Practitioner, Developer Associate and Solutions Architect Associate.
+I'm a backend developer working with Spring and AWS in a Financial Corporation with 8 years of experience working with Java, since legacy days of Java 5 HAHA and 3 times AWS Certified with AWS Practitioner, Developer Associate and Solutions Architect Associate.

 ## Author